anagainaru/ADIOS2-addons/GPUAware/ADIOS.cuda/code_changes.md

 Changes to the code to allow ADIOS to receive buffers allocated in the GPU memory space in the `Put` function.
 Code is stored in the `https://github.com/anagainaru/ADIOS2` repo in branch `gpu_copy_to_host`.

-Currently only Cuda is supported.
+Currently only `CUDA` is supported.

 ## Link ADIOS with CUDA